Michael Auprince

-Michael Auprince, OAM (born 21 February 1993) is an Australian swimmer and wheelchair basketball player.
+Michael Auprince, OAM (born 21 February 1993) is a former Australian swimmer and wheelchair basketball player.
 He set several swimming records and was selected to represent Australia at the 2012 Summer Paralympics in London in swimming, where he won gold and bronze medals.
-He represented the Rollers team at the 2020 Summer Paralympics.
+He also represented the Rollers team at the 2020 Summer Paralympics.
+Michael is currently on the coaching staff of the University of Alabama Wheelchair Basketball team.